-Effective September 2, 2005, the Company amended and restated its revolving credit facility to allow for revolving borrowings and letters of credit of up to \$500 million through March 31, 2010.
-Borrowings under the revolving credit facility of \$241.7 million at June 30, 2006 and \$252.3 million at March 31, 2006 bear interest at LIBOR plus 1.0% or at an alternative base rate or at the federal funds rate plus 2.0%, depending upon the type of borrowing, and are secured by accounts receivable.
-Weighted average interest rates on the June 30, 2006 and March 31, 2006 borrowings under the revolving credit facility were 6.19% and 5.72%, respectively.
-Outstanding letters of credit at both June 30, 2006 and March 31, 2006 were \$4.0 million.
+Revolving credit facility borrowings of \$252.3 million at March 31, 2006 bore interest at LIBOR plus 1.25% or at an alternative base rate or at the federal funds rate plus 2.0%, depending upon the type of borrowing.
+Weighted average interest rates on March 31, 2006 borrowings under the revolving credit facility were 5.72%.
+Outstanding letters of credit at March 31, 2006 were \$4.0 million.
+This credit facility was superseded by the credit agreement discussed above.